lgp171188/launchpad/lib/lp/services/mail/doc/sending-mail.rst

     ('Foo [Baz] " Bar', 'foo.bar@canonical.com')

-If we pass a unicode object to send_mail, it will try and covert it.
+If we pass a unicode object to send_mail, it will try and convert it.
 If a non-ASCII str object is passed, it will throw a UnicodeDecodeError.

     >>> simple_sendmail(